CamilleScholtz/melonbar/README.md

 * Update the text of the block using `bar.updateBlockTxt()`.
 Again, this function takes two parameters, the second one being the new string the block should display.

-Agter having ran the required `updateBlock*` functions you must run `bar.redraw <- "blockname"`, where blockname is the name of the block map key.

 ## AUTHORS